1976 Sportster Project

 Text and Pictures by Mark Trotta

-This bike is a "Liberty Edition" model, which was offered in honor of America's bicentennial.
+This is a "Liberty Edition" model, offered one year only in honor of America's 1976 Bicentennial.
 In addition to special graphics on the gas tank, Liberty Edition models featured alloy spoke wheels (19" front and 18" rear).
-Unfortunately, the tank was too badly rusted inside to re-use.

 The Purchase